MC10Inc/biostamp-js/README.md

 ### read(serial, recordingId, onRow)

 Read rows of recording data from the database.
 This method resolves when all rows have been read. _Use this method only if you intend to transform the data yourself.
-Otherwise use readCsv() and readJson(), below._
+Otherwise use readCsv() or readJson(), below._

   * **serial**: The sensor serial number, e.g. "BRC3ea22".
 This value is case-sensitive.
   * **recordingId**: The numeric recording ID, e.g. 1584919921.